retro16/acsi2stm/doc/full_pcb_manual.md

 You can power the whole board using this kind of adapter by connecting J4.
 You can put a jumper on J4 to enable this temporarily.

-**Warning**: When powering the board using the adapter, make sure not to power it with any other method, power supplies may conflict and this could destroy hardware.
+**Warning:** When powering the board using the adapter, make sure not to power it with any other method, power supplies may conflict and this could destroy hardware.